rmw (Remove to Waste)

 ENVIRONMENT

-These variables are intended only to be used for testing.
+These variables are set by rmw’s meson test suite to run the code in a controlled environment.
+They are not meant for normal use, and setting them yourself is strongly discouraged.
 See the code-testing page on the rmw website for more details.

 RMW_FAKE_HOME